vipulnaik/working-drafts/eaf/levels-of-donation.md

-* **Split between donees?** (likely): At this point, unless you happen to think the most scalable things are also the most high-value, it's quite likely you'll either want to split your donation between donees or donate to a reallocator such as the EA Funds that will effectively use the extra money to donate to multiple additional endpoint donees.
+* **Split between donees?** (likely): At this point, unless you happen to think the most scalable things are also the most high-value, it's quite likely you'll either want to split your donation between donees or donate to a reallocator such as the EA Funds.
+The reallocator will effectively use the extra money to donate to multiple additional endpoint donees (note that some reallocators such as the GiveWell Maximum Impact Fund donate in larger chunks of money, so if that's where you want to donate then you will probably not effectively be splitting your donation).

 * **Investigate?** (yes, at this point it becomes a matter of due diligence): At this level of money, even if you have the impression